A permit holder who receives cigars and tobacco products for the purpose of making a first sale in this state.

 Report monthly on the last day of each month for the preceding month’s activity.

-Beginning with the August 2017 report, distributors report monthly on the 25th day of each month for the preceding month’s activity.
+Report monthly on the 25th day of each month for the preceding month’s activity.

 A minimum penalty of $50 is due for failure to pay the fee on or before the due date.